rachel-king4/pands-project/README.md

 Pairplots were created to, again, show the relationship between the variables and display trends.

 Pairplots were created using the Seaborn module.
 As there are four variables in the Iris dataset, three scatter plots are created for each variable (12 in total) and one distribution plot for each variable (4 in total).
-Overall, 16 plots were created and displayed as subplots in a 4x4 format. [b]
+Overall, 16 plots were created and displayed as subplots in a 4x4 format. [[3]](#3)

 ```
 sns.pairplot(iris, hue = "Class", height=4, palette=['blue', 'purple', 'blueviolet'])